henry2004y/TestParticle.jl/docs/src/index.md

 # TestParticle

-Test particle tracing in a static electromagnetic field.
+Test particle tracer in a static electromagnetic field.

 This package supports charged particle tracing in analytic/numerical relativistic/non-relativistic
 * electric and magnetic field;